MrRobb/gym-rs/README.md

 /* ... */
 ```

-If you have any problem with your installation --> [just create a new issue](https://github.com/MrRobb/gym-rs/issues/new)

 ### Example

 Once you have installed correctly the library, the only thing left is to test if its working ok.
 To do so, you just have to execute the following commands: